Product Licensing Agreement: Everything You Need to Know

 For a business with a quality product, but no ability to create it, licensing is a good way to make that product.
 Essentially, licensing is the best way to get a return on investment and has the best chance of success.

-Copyright licenses entail the right to replicate and sell an asset that’s a copyrighted asset.
+Copyright licenses entail the right to replicate and sell a copyrighted asset.
 The right to conduct the work publicly may then be under license.
 Patent licenses entail the right to distribute, export, use, or sell and export the product that’s patented.
 Trademark licenses mean the right to use trademarks on certain items, or in certain manners.
-Trade secret licenses means the right to use trade secrets, at certain locations, and for a specific process.
+Trade secret licenses mean the right to use trade secrets, at certain locations, and for a specific process.

 Other License Types